ywadea/yolov3-keras-tf2/README.md

 <!-- DESCRIPTION -->
 ## **Description**

-yolov3-keras-tf2 is an initially an implementation of [yolov3](https://pjreddie.com/darknet/yolo/) (you only look once) and YoloV4 support(inference only) was added(29/05/2020) which is is a state-of-the-art, real-time object detection system that is extremely fast and accurate.There are many implementations that support tensorflow, only a few that support tensorflow v2 and as I did not find versions that suit my needs so, I decided to create this version which is very flexible and customizable.
-It requires the Python interpreter version 3.6, 3.7, 3.7+, is not platform specific and is MIT licensed which means you can use, copy, modify, distribute this software however you like.
+yolov3-keras-tf2 is initially an implementation of [yolov3](https://pjreddie.com/darknet/yolo/) (you only look once)(training & inference) and YoloV4 support(inference only) was added(29/05/2020)
+which is is a state-of-the-art, real-time object detection system that is extremely fast and accurate.There are many implementations that support tensorflow, only a few that support tensorflow v2 and as I did not find versions that suit my needs so, I decided to create this version which is very flexible and customizable.
+It requires the Python interpreter version 3.6, 3.7, 3.7+,
+is not platform specific and is MIT licensed which means you can use, copy, modify, distribute this software however you like.